ElmerCSC/elmerfem/elmerice/Solvers/Documentation/GridDataReader.md

 ## General Information
 This auxiliary solver enables to read in variables from a NetCDF file and interpolates the values to the mesh as variables of the same name.
 The interpolation is done by using the Finite Element test functions.

 By default the code will loop over the mesh nodes and read only the values required for the interpolation at the given node.
 This might involve a lot of I/O and become a bottle neck.
-Loading the whole netcdf at the begining requires to allocate more space in the memory but might be more efficient if possible.
+Loading the whole netcdf at the beginning requires to allocate more space in the memory but might be more efficient if possible.
 This possibility is given by setting: *Read full array = Logical True*

 ## Known Bugs
 None, so far.